ravenOSS/locationMapDisplay/README.md

 Allows registration of 'locations' for creation of a collection of Geo Points.
 Use the 'Create-Location' link.

 Configured to use dotenv.
 Create .env file in root directory and add key=value data for database URL and PORT.
-Add your own API keys for Mapbox and Google.
+Register for Mapbox and Google free accounts and add your own API keys.

 Open locate-demo.html directly into browser for a display of the user location using the browser GeoLocation api.
 Displays user location.